IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ```

 The structure above is then processed when you build the collection, to generate a Docker image for the stack, along with tar files of each of the templates and pipelines, which can then all be stored/referenced in a local or public appsody repo.
 Refer to the section on [Building and Testing Stacks](https://github.com/appsody/website/blob/master/content/docs/stacks/build-and-test.md) for more details.
 The appsody CLI can then access such a repo, to use the stack to initiate local development.

-## Summary of files within the stack and collection source and user directory structure

 ### stack.yaml